Homepage About BJ Pricing Site Creation Site Design Client Comments Links Email BJ

 Make It Large - Make It Little - But Make It

 Webster's 1913 Dictionary says a pantry is "an apartment or closet in which bread and other provisions are kept."
 The online Wikipedia states, "A pantry is a room in a domestic house used for food storage.
 The derivation of the word is from the Old French term 'paneterie'.
 A pantry may contain a thrawl, which is a term used in Yorkshire and Derbyshire (England), and is a stone slab or shelf used to keep food cool in the days before refrigeration was domestically available.
+NOTE: The photo you see is NOT my home pantry.
+A good friend asked me to make this page available for those who may not realise the benefit of having a pantry.
+Here you go Barb.

 Our grandmothers or great grandmothers (depends on your age) most likely all had one.
 Their reasons for having one may differ from yours, but having one is a good idea no matter where you live.
 Mentally walk through your day today.
 Remember all the products you needed like toilet paper, water, pasta, rice, potatoes (dehydrated flakes store well if kept dry), veggies, meat or fish, etc. That's how to think of what you'll need in your pantry.
 Some folks will stock canned goods and often forget the need to have a MANUAL can opener.
 It would be torture to need the food that's in a can, and not be able to open it if the electricity is out and you only own an electric can opener.